WukoSiric/data-structures-and-algs/readme.md

 Welcome to my repo where I'll be practicing my data structures and algorithms!
 It's in Python as I plan to stick to this language for doing Leetcode.

 ## Study Plan
 The iconic [Neetcode 150](https://neetcode.io/roadmap) will be my baseline.
-Instead of watching his videoes though I'll build my knowledge from good YouTube videoes, articles, and the Algorithm Design Manual.
+Instead of watching his videos though I'll build my knowledge from good YouTube videos, articles, and the Algorithm Design Manual.

 ## Useful Resources
-I'm going to keep track of useful webpages or videoes I see in this.
+I'm going to keep track of useful webpages or videos I see in this.
 Depending how diligently I stick to this, it could be moved to the wiki instead :o

 ### Sliding Window